Mario7F/RHEL9/StudyNotes/Key_Notes.md

   - Use `iburst` to permit fast synchronization
 - After modifying its contents, use `systemctl restart chronyd` to restart the `chronyd` service
 - Use `chronyc sources` to verify proper synchronization

+### Lesson 30: Using Remote Filesystems and Automount

+#### 30.2 Mounting NFS Shares

+- Make sure that `nfs-utils` is installed
+- Use `showmount -e nfsserver` to show exports
+- Use `mount nfsserver:/share /mnt` to mount

+#### 30.3 Understanding Automount

+- Automount is a autofs service that observes directories, upon the directory activity the mount will happen.
+- In `/etc/auto.master` you'll identify the directory that automount should manage, and the file that is used for additional mount information.
+  - `/data /etc/auto.nfsdata`
+- In `/etc/auto.nfsdata` you'll identify the subdirectory on which to mount, and what to mount exactly.
+  - `files -rw nfsserver:/nfsdata`
+- Ensure the autofs service is started:
+  - `systemctl enable --now autofs`
+Tip: check /etc/auto.msic for syntax examples on the exam

+#### 30.4 Configuring Automount

+-
+#### 30.5 Setting up Automount for Home Directories

+- Automount is common for home directory access
+- In this scenario, an NFS server is providing access to homedirectories, and the homedirectory is automounted by a user while logging in
+- To support different directory names in one automount line, wildcards are used
+  - `* -rw nfsserver:/home/ldap/&`

+### Lesson 31: Running Containers